New Georges builds relationships with artists* in all disciplines who are interested in generating highly theatrical work in all kinds of ways.

 (Also: we may take a while to get back to you.
 We’re a very small company and we appreciate your patience, truly.)

 (Also: we see a lot!
-But of course we can’t see it all.
+But we can’t see it all.
 We genuinely appreciate your invitations, we promise we’re out there and paying attention to what you’re working on and who you’re working with.
-Keep on sending!)
+Keep sending!)

 Still have questions?
 Let’s chat.
-E-mail me at susan@newgeorges.org, put “Still have questions!” in the subject line, throw me a few possible chat times (on weekdays, over the next three or so weeks), and we’ll get on the horn.
+E-mail me at susan@newgeorges.org, put “Still have questions!” in the subject line, ask your questions or throw me a few possible chat times (on weekdays, over the next three or so weeks) and we’ll get on the horn.

 We know that gender identities and vocabulary around gender are fluid and ever-expanding.
 If you believe our non-patriarchal space and culture might be the spot for you and your work: bring it on.